 The associate of science (AS) degree is a two-year terminal degree and does not assure admission or certify the applicant as having completed the general education requirements, or qualify the applicant for upper division status, except under provisions of statewide AS to BS articulation agreements.
 In case of other AS programs, final determination of AS degree credits rests with the dean of the college or school as applicable.
 The awarding of any upper division credit for lower division AS degree courses will be at the discretion of the respective FAMU College or School unless explicitly provided for under statewide AS to baccalaureate agreements.

-a.
-High school grade point average of 3.0 or higher in academic subjects.
+• High school grade point average of 3.0 or higher (calculated by FAMU) in academic subjects after six semesters of high school.

-Students from other colleges and universities may be permitted to enroll for one term only.
-Each applicant is required to complete a Special Student Application approved by the parent institution at the time of registration.
 Enrollment as a transient student in no way implies future admission as a regular student at Florida A&M University.
-Contact the Registrar's Office for information on enrolling as a transient student.International Applicants
+Contact the Registrar's Office for detailed information on enrolling as a transient student.International Applicants

 International students must submit the following for admission to Florida A&M University: